 The Tucson lodging market was reaching new heights before the negative effects of the COVID-19 pandemic set in.
 What trends did the market experience during the COVID-19 pandemic?
 What factors are contributing to the recovery?

 Colorado’s 2020 repeal of the Gallagher Amendment could reduce property taxes for hotels and motels.
 The regulation had limited the total taxable value of residential property, resulting in increasingly higher nonresidential property taxes for the last 40 years.

-Rod Clough, President – Americas, interviewed Dan McCoy, Managing Director and Senior Partner overseeing the U.S. Heartland region, on February 17, 2021, to discuss the current market dynamics and the outlook for recovery.
+Rod Clough, President – Americas, interviewed Managing Director, Charleston overseeing the Carolinas and Coastal Georgia, on June 10, 2021, to discuss the current Charleston market dynamics and the outlook for recovery.